zanellar/cvutils/README.md

-# cvutils
+# Scripts for Image/Videos Processing (cvutils)
-some basic script for images and video
+some basic script to elaborate images and video